EV Range and Battery

 For example, the Subaru Solterra EV SUV delivers a competitive range that can accommodate a variety of driving needs, while prioritizing safety and comfort.
 Designed to handle the most challenging terrains and weather conditions with the same ease and excitement as any combustion engine vehicle, the Solterra is built to provide sustainable power on your daily commute or adventuring on the open road.

 • Weight of vehicle: A vehicle’s total weight – including passengers, cargo or towing – impacts range.
-Carrying multiple passengers, packed luggage, or other heavy cargo means that more energy is required to power the vehicle forward and can eat into an EV’s range.
+Carrying multiple passengers, packed luggage, or other heavy cargo means that more energy is required to power the vehicle forward and can eat into an EV’s mileage.

 • Outdoor temperature: EV batteries are sensitive to extreme temperatures.
 Excessive hot or cold weather requires other systems within the vehicle to work harder, meaning battery efficiency and range can take a hit.